Application for Certification

 Important: Registrants wishing to change registration classifications:

-• during the current registration year (April 1, 2024 – March 31, 2025) should do so in the Registrant Portal under “Registration Change Request”, and follow the steps outlined below.
+• during the current registration year (April 1, 2024 – March 31, 2025) should do so in the Registrant Portal (PDF) under “Registration Change Request”, and follow the steps outlined below.

 • for the next registration year (April 1, 2025 – March 31, 2026) should do so in the Registrant Portal under “Registration Renewal” during the registration renewal period.
 Do not use “Registration Change Request” during the registration renewal period, which typically starts at the beginning of February and concludes at the end of March.
 If approved, change requests submitted via the Registrant Portal during the registration renewal period are valid on April 1, the start of the registration year.
 This date could be later, depending upon the date that the renewal is approved.